atmire/IRUS/docs/introduction.md

 ## Introduction

-[IRUS (Institutional Repository Usage Statistics)](http://www.irus.mimas.ac.uk/) enables UK Institutional Repositories (IRs) to share and expose statistics based on the COUNTER standard.
-It provides a nation-wide view of UK repository usage to benefit organisations such as [Jisc](https://www.jisc.ac.uk/), offers opportunities for benchmarking and acts as an intermediary between UK repositories and other agencies.

-IRUS-UK collects raw usage data from UK IRs and processes these data into COUNTER-compliant statistics.
+[IRUS (Institutional Repository Usage Statistics)](https://irus.jisc.ac.uk/) enables participating institutions to share and compare information about usage of items in their institutional and research data repositories.
+IRUS receives raw usage data from repositories and processes these into COUNTER-conformant statistics.
 This provides repositories with comparable, authoritative, standards-based data.

-IRUS-UK is being developed by a consortium involving [Jisc](https://www.jisc.ac.uk/), [Cranfield University](https://www.cranfield.ac.uk/) and [Evidence Base](http://www.bcu.ac.uk/evidence-base).
+IRUS is managed and delivered by [Jisc](https://www.jisc.ac.uk/).

-This patch integrates the IRUS-UK service with DSpace.
-It allows for automated logging of Bitstream downloads (DSpace 4.x/5.x/6.x)  and Item views (DSpace 5.x/6.x) to IRUS-UK.
+This patch integrates the IRUS service with DSpace.
+It allows for automated logging of Bitstream downloads (DSpace 4.x/5.x/6.x) and Item views (DSpace 5.x/6.x) to IRUS.
+Note that the IRUS tracker is part of the Dspace 7 codebase and you can enable it in the config file.

-The DSpace IRUS-UK patch has been developed and is maintained by [Atmire](https://www.atmire.com), a registered service provider for DSpace.
+The DSpace IRUS patch has been developed and is maintained by [Atmire](https://www.atmire.com/), a registered service provider for DSpace.

 ## Postcardware